be6te/Kanot/README.md

 ![release](https://i.imgur.com/4WZTfnk.png)

-Update content: Rich presence on discord to show what you do, you can turn it off and on whenever you want.
+Content update: Rich presence on discord to show what you do, you can turn it off and on whenever you want.

 # Leaving a star is appreciated to support my work